 New boys joining the School in the First and Third Years are introduced to the Library at the earliest opportunity.
-A Library induction session is also held at the start of the Lower Sixth year, when the students are introduced to a wider range of information sources.
-Also in the Lower Sixth, Library staff provide instruction on avoiding plagiarism, referencing, and constructing a bibliography, skills which are required by the Extended Project Qualification, and which will be essential when the boys leave School for University.
+A Library induction session is also held at the start of the Lower Sixth, when the pupils are introduced to a wider range of information sources.
+Also in the Lower Sixth, Library staff provide instruction on avoiding plagiarism, referencing, and constructing a bibliography, skills which are required by the Hampton Extended Learning Project, and which will be essential when the boys leave School for university.

 Shadowing the Carnegie Medal